NooranTarek/Redhat-LINUX-/README.md

 What is the difference between cat and more command?

                   cat                                                            more
-concatenate files and print on the standard output                more is a filter for paging through text one screenful at a time.
+concatenate files and print on the standard output         <t>       more is a filter for paging through text one screenful at a time.
 This version is especially primitive. cat [OPTION]...
 [FILE]..                                          version is especially primitive. it shows all data at one time so we can scroll                    show data page by page by click enter